 However, if you just recently bought a policy from them and are still worried, you might consider getting a quote from an A+ rated carrier, if you feel this would give you more peace of mind.

-Here at Huntley Wealth we have excellent carriers in all the areas where Genworth excelled and access to over 40 Top Life Insurers.
+Here at IBBC, we have excellent carriers in all the areas where GLIAC Insurance excelled and access to over 40 Top Life Insurers.

-We have also have carriers that are super fair to seniors and companies who offer Universal Life with a no lapse guarantee (Guaranteed Universal Life) to various ages from 90 – 121.
+We also have carriers that are super fair to seniors and companies who offer Universal Life with a no-lapse guarantee (Guaranteed Universal Life) to various ages from 90 – 121.
 We also work with insurers that offer dozens of Term life insurance options.